AMCKEN205/ClipKeep/README.md

 # Known issues
 - The website has some glitches with some images.
 Some work and some don't.
 Not consistent by filetype so may be the base 64 URI that gets sent to the server is too large?
-- The website has some glitches with very large text (i.e. pasting a large chapter of a book) and identifies these as images.
+- The website has some glitches with some instances of very large text (i.e. pasting a large chapter of a book) and identifies these as images.

 # Worth noting:
 - The root level (ClipKeep/Web.config) Web.config file has been added to .gitignore as it includes a private authorization key for Cosmos DB